-New York’s Grimm Jack has been considered one of America’s best underdog rock and roll bands.
+New York’s Grimm Jack is considered one of America’s best underdog rock and roll bands.
 A hard-driving but melodic act, the band has often been compared to Aerosmith and Guns ‘N’ Roses, with a bit of southern bluesy flavor thrown in.
-With a loyal fan base through touring and radio-friendly songs, their music can be heard on FM and Internet radio around the world.
+With a loyal fan base through touring and radio-friendly songs, their music can be heard worldwide.

 The Grimm Jack story began in 1985 with guitarist Jimmie Mack and drummer Dave Leeds, two Long Island rockers who joined forces to create a contemporary rock band with an edge.
 Original members included vocalist Robin DesForges, guitarist Rich Daly, and bassist Sean O’Neill.
-The group released their first single, Janet, on the independent label CYN CITY RECORDS in 1986.
-The following year brought the release of a five-song EP entitled GO FOR YOUR GUNS, which gained some minor airplay on radio outside the New York metro area.
+The group released their first single “Janet”, on the independent label CYN CITY RECORDS in 1986.
+The following year brought the release of a five-song EP entitled GO FOR YOUR GUNS, which gained airplay on radio outside the New York metro area.

 In early 1989, Daly and Bittner chose to part company with Grimm Jack and guitarist Tom Lestat and bassist Paul Vassa were brought into the band.
 With this lineup in place, Grimm Jack forged ahead to create a respectable reputation based on energetic live performances and high caliber songs that fans still remember today.